SvenTiigi/WhatsNewKit/README.md

 ## Usage
 The following first usage description shows the easiest way of presenting your new app features with `WhatsNewKit`.

 > 👨‍💻 Please see the [Advanced](https://github.com/SvenTiigi/WhatsNewKit#advanced) section for further configuration options and features.

-### WhatsNew
-To showcase your awesome new app features, simply setup a [WhatsNew](https://github.com/SvenTiigi/WhatsNewKit/blob/master/Sources/Models/WhatsNew.swift) struct with a `title` and `items`.
-A [WhatsNew.Item](https://github.com/SvenTiigi/WhatsNewKit/blob/master/Sources/Models/WhatsNew%2BItem.swift) represents a single feature that you want to showcase.

 ```swift
 // Initialize WhatsNew